sopeethong1/ORM-E-Commerce-Back-End/README.md

   ## ORM-E-Commerce-Back-End
   ## Description
   This ORM-E-Commerce-Back-End application will help a company compete with their e-commerce competitors by using the latest technologies of an Express.js API, MySQL, and Sequelize to accurately manage their inventory.
-The company will efficiently be able create, update, delete and view their inventory by Category, Product, Tags, and Product Tags.
+The company will efficiently have the ability to create, update, delete and view their inventory by Category, Product, Tags, and Product Tags.
   ## User Story
   ```
   AS A manager at an internet retail company